grannycart/by-sound-alone_source/dc-manuscript/5_Chapter.md

 [//]: # (middle of night: night 3, run to Stilt City) And the cycle repeated itself without change for hours.
 The storm continued to spin above them, and their ears rang from the pings and from the silence between them.

 Cassandra showed back up in the sonar compartment, unable to sleep for the pings, and offered to sit at the sonar station again.
-When Hemi climbed into the control room, Percy had him relieve Gregory at the throttle controls and sent Gregory to make them a very late dinner.
+When Hemi climbed into the control room, Percy had him relieve Gregory at the throttle controls and sent Gregory to make them a late dinner.

 [//]: # (----- invisible character break)